microsoft/azure_arc/azure_arc_servers_jumpstart/docs/arc_azuresentinel.md

 The following README will guide you on how to onboard an Azure Arc enabled Machine on to [Azure Sentinel](https://docs.microsoft.com/es-es/azure/sentinel/), so you can start collecting security-related events and start correlating them with other data sources.

 In this guide, you will enable and configure Azure Sentinel on your Azure subscription.
+To complete this process you will:

 * Setup the Log Analytics Workspace where logs and events will be aggregated for analysis and correlation.